 Logins require use of SSH (Secure Shell) connections from your client PC to the Linux server host.
 SSH connections are encrypted and quite secure.
 SSH is a native facility on Mac and Linux desktops.
 Windows users must install an SSH client, although this is changing as Windows is now adding a version of OpenSSH to its distribution.
 [Details on this to be added at a later date.]

 Terminal logins provide a command line prompt.
 User commands are parsed and executed by an underlying shell program running on the Linux host.
 The shell is a rich command environment that can be customized and extended through user-written scripts.
-Typical use the prompt is to launch an application.
+Typical use of the prompt is to launch an application.

 File transfer sessions are based on the Secure File Transfer Protocal (SFTP), which is part of the SSH protocol.
 SFTP sets up an encrypted network connection between your PC and a Linux host.
-This is represented by a graphical, split-screen interface, with browseable local [PC] and remote [Linux] directory structures.
+This is typically represented by a graphical, split-screen interface, with browseable local [PC] and remote [Linux] directory structures.
 Drag and drop file transfers are performed between your desktop and the Linux host.

 Linux Graphics Display Facility

 SSH when used under Windows and OS X cannot display graphical output (such as an interactive SAS or Stata session) from a Linux host.
-This requires a separate facility called an X-Windows server, to which SSH can hand off graphical output.
-X servers are native to Mac and Linux desktops, but not to Windows.
-OIT distributes a product called X-Win32 to fill this need.
+This requires a separate facility called a PC X server, to which SSH can hand off graphical output.
+X servers not currently native to Windows or OS X.

 There are several important X-Win32 considerations: